adandres/my_shell/README.md

 Once launched, you can use it like a normal shell.

 ## Disclaimer
-As i was solo i didnt fully finished it, there might be some leaks or crashs, feel free to report any issue.
+I haven't finished it but it should be stable, still, there might be some leaks and crashs, feel free to report any issue.